-This week Dancing with Fireflies is on the road again.
-We are taking a break from the snow and ice and warming up in the sun.
-I have always loved spending time out in the desert, Las Vegas was a regular get-away when I was a kid.
-This week I come out here again to see family and enjoy getting my creative juices flowing with new scenery and climate.
+This week Dancing with Fireflies was on the road again.
+I have always loved spending time out in the desert; Las Vegas was a regular get-away when I was a kid.
+This week I came out here again to get my creative juices flowing with new scenery and climate.

 I used to come and visit my Dad when I was little when he worked in the hotels.
 I loved coming and seeing all of the lights and the sparkle of the chandeliers in the Stardust hotel.
 Back then, Vegas was a little different.
 It had a sense of pride that has been lost in the last decade.

 Even the Vegas showgirls had an air of class and respect as they donned their head-dresses and sequined bras.
-Much of that pizzazz has been replaced by odd circus themed shows.
+Much of that pizzazz has been replaced by odd circus-themed shows.
 The push and shove of drunken pedestrians trying to get in to see the freakish street-performers who have caused a ruckus dressed up like homeless Bert and Ernie is obnoxious.
-The beautiful show girls are now body painted young girls standing next to strangers as they smudge their painted breasts posting for photos at a cost of a dollar tip per photo.
+The beautiful showgirls are now body painted young girls standing next to strangers as they smudge their painted breasts posting for photos at the cost of a dollar tip per picture.

-Yet Las Vegas hums with the sound of construction of yet another hotel casino, truckloads of trash that are being hauled out hourly, and the flutter of nude women photo-shopped onto business card size flyers drift on the breeze, Las Vegas will not be broken by the fall of our economy, there will always be someone willing to chance their paycheck in the hopes they might win big.
+Las Vegas hums with the sound of construction.
+Another hotel-casino is being built, truckloads of trash that are being hauled out hourly, and the flutter of nude women photo-shopped onto business card size flyers drift on the breeze.
+Las Vegas will not be broken by the fall of our economy; there will always be someone willing to chance their paycheck in the hopes they might win big.

 Source: National Alliance to End Homelessness/Homelessness Research Institute